Making Progress on Inclusive Excellence

 - New resources dedicated to the recruitment, retention, and advancement of a diverse faculty;

 - Training, courses, and mentoring programs to bolster hiring and retention of underrepresented employees and encourage respect for and appreciation of individual differences; and

 - Mechanisms for ensuring continued diversity planning and accountability.

 College and Unit Reports on Diversity

-In an effort to strategically and purposefully engage the practice of diversity and inclusion an all areas of the campus, each of the seven colleges and select academic units were asked to provide a quality review assessment of their diversity practices.
-Each area was asked to describe their unit’s diversity blueprint or goals (if any) for the past five years as it relates to faculty, staff/professionals, and students; measure the success in achieving these goals both qualitatively and quantitatively; and were to describe current efforts as it relates to recruitment, retention, campus climate (i.e. classroom, department, college), training and professional development, and community outreach/engagement.
+In an effort to strategically and purposefully engage the practice of diversity and inclusion in all areas of the campus, each of the seven colleges and select academic units are asked to provide a quality review assessment of their diversity practices.
+Each area is asked to describe their unit’s diversity blueprint or goals (if any) for the past five years as it relates to faculty, staff/professionals, and students; measure the success in achieving these goals both qualitatively and quantitatively; and to describe current efforts as it relates to recruitment, retention, campus climate (i.e. classroom, department, college), training and professional development, and community outreach/engagement.

 One of the hallmarks of a great institution is its ability to harness the extraordinary gifts and talents of its diverse citizenry to do extraordinary things in our communities that change the world.